celery/celery/README.rst

     * The worker can collect statistics, like, how many tasks has been executed by type, and the time it took to process them.
 Very useful for monitoring and profiling.

+    * Pool workers are supervised, so if for some reason a worker crashes it is automatically replaced by a new worker.

 API Reference Documentation
 ===========================